Read the Mid-Year Parent Survey Findings

 Provided training on strategies to redefine learning with devices focusing on a balance of screen and non-screen time.
 Work with Google Certified Trainers and other experts in the field to provide premier training for teachers.

-Issue devices out to each student through a library check-out procedure in October 2016.
+Issue devices out to each student through a library check-out procedure in the Fall.